astropy/astropy-mentoring/index.md

 ## Goals of the program

-While the Astropy project has been successful in attracting code contributions and feedback from the community, one of the biggest challenges for the sustainability of the project is training people to take on formal roles and responsibilities in the project, such as taking on maintainer roles for packages or sub-packages, or taking on other formal roles in the project.

 The Astropy mentoring program provides a lightweight but formal framework to encourage, recruit, and train both new maintainers for the astropy core and coordinated packages, as well as people into other formal project roles.